-If the WIDS system is integrated into the WLAN Access System and has visibility into the authorized client's wired interface, then it should have the capability to detect and log if the client is connected to a rogue AP and wired connection is connected to the authorized network.
-The WIDS must log and notify if an authorized wireless network device's Media Access Control (MAC) is detected and/or geo-located in two or more physically distinct places at the same time.
-This event could indicate that a malicious device is attempting to use the MAC address to spoof an authorized wireless network device's MAC is detected in more than two locations not at the same time showing it is either moving through controlled spaces and/or someone or something is spoofing the MAC address.
+If the WIDS system is integrated into the WLAN Access System and has visibility into the authorized client's wired interface, then it should have the capability to detect and log if the client is connected to a rogue AP and the wired connection is connected to the authorized network.
+The WIDS must log and notify if an authorized wireless network device's Media Access Control (MAC) is detected and/or geolocated in two or more physically distinct places at the same time.
+This event could indicate that a malicious device is attempting to use the MAC address to spoof an authorized device.
+Depending on the configuration of the system, the system must also log when the authorized wireless network device's MAC is detected in more than two locations not at the same time showing it is either moving through controlled spaces and/or someone or something is spoofing the MAC address.
 The WIDS must detect and log illegal state transitions, such as a client device transmitting data frames through an AP to a network device before being associated and authenticated.